Back to JavaScript Cheat Sheet

 6 min readLogan FordLogan Ford

-An array is a fundamental data structure in JavaScript used to store multiple values in an ordered list.
+In JavaScript, an array is a fundamental data structure used to store multiple values in an ordered list.
 Learning about arrays is crucial for web development, as they help in managing and manipulating data efficiently.

 Declaring Arrays in JavaScript